MoogMt/PHYSIX_Utils/Projects/Glycine/README.md

-**Analysis of Solvated Glycine**
+## Markov Models applied to solvated glycine

-This projects consisted in trying to expand the various analysis tools created for the study of geothermal CO<sub>2</sub> on a different system, a glycine molecule solvated in water.
+This folder contains codes used to check the validity of Markov State Model on a 10ps molecular dynamics simulation of a glycine molecule solvated in water

-The goal was therefore more to test whether the validity of the tools developped for geothermal CO<sub>2</sub> could be applied to other chemical systems.